Flexberry/flexberry.github.io/pages/products/flexberry-winforms/controls/file-control/fw_file-control.en.md

 ## FileControl and list form

-{% include important.html content="Not recommended field, processed using FileControl, in [views](fd_key-concepts.html) treated in [form list](fd_key-concepts.html), since in this case, when viewing the list in memory loaded all the files (besides, it is not guaranteed that the displayed file name will be "meaningful")." %}
+{% include important.html content="Not recommended field, processed using FileControl, in [views](fd_key-concepts.html) treated in [form list](fd_key-concepts.html), since in this case, when viewing the list in memory loaded all the files (besides, it is not guaranteed that the displayed file name will be meaningful)." %}

 ## Change open using FileControl files